cortexproject/cortex/docs/proposals/ingesters-migration.md

 - Always query the chunks store – useful during ingesters switch, or after rollback from blocks to chunks.
 - Query chunk store only for queries that ask for data after specific cut-off time.
 This is useful after all ingesters have switched, and we know the timestamp since ingesters are only writing blocks.

-Querier needs to support both.
-Switching between them via config option seems fine.
-(We could use runtime-config for on-the-fly switch without restarts)
+Querier needs to support both modes of running.
+While we could use runtime-config for on-the-fly switch without restarts, queriers restart quickly and so switching via configuration or command line option seems enough.

 ## Work to do